flexera-public/policy_engine_training/12_iterating/README.md

 You'll notice that we're not using a `collect` statement.
 This is because each individual API request is only requesting information for a *single* policy template.
 This means the API response is not going to contain a list.
 When all of the requests are finished, the results of each individual request will be compiled into a list automatically and then stored in the datasource.

-This is also why the `field` statement for "created_at" uses the `response` reserved word instead of `col_item`. `col_item` is only valid within a collect statement, and in this case, we're pulling the value directly from the API response.
+This is also why the `field` statement for "created_at" uses the "response" reserved word instead of "col_item". "col_item" is only valid within a collect statement, and in this case, we're pulling the value directly from the API response.

-Note also that the rest of the `field` statements are pulling values from `iter_item`.
+Note also that the rest of the `field` fields are pulling values from "iter_item".
 This means they will contain information stored in the datasource we're iterating through rather than information from the API call being made.
 Only the "created_at" field contains information from the API call.

 Your completed datasource should look like this: